 Depreciation is charged to the Comprehensive Income & Expenditure Statement by being absorbed as an overhead across all the service headings in the Net Cost of Services.
-It is not possible to quantify exactly how much of the depreciation is attributable to each service heading.

 Revaluations

 The Authority carries out a valuation programme that ensures that all Property, Plant and Equipment required to be measured at fair value, and that it is all revalued at least every five years.
 Land and building valuations are carried out by our qualified external valuer, Stuart Oxton BSC (Hons) MIRCS, of NPS (South West) Ltd. The basis for valuation is set out in the Accounting Policies.
 All valuations were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second hand market or latest list prices adjusted for the condition of the asset.